zdravkov/kendo-docs/api/mobile/application.md

 ### platform `String`

 Which platform look to force on the application.
 Supported values are `"ios"` (meaning iOS 6 look), `"ios7"`,`"android"`, `"blackberry"` and `"wp"`.
+You can also set platform variants with it (`"android-light"` or `"android-dark"`), but keep in mind that it will still override the platform.
+If this is not desired, use the `skin` option.

 #### Example